Jack Perconte: Career

 At the age of 26, on September 13, 1980, he made his MLB debut with the Los Angeles Dodgers.
 His most productive seasons were with the Seattle Mariners during which he hit a combined .281 and stole 60 bases in 68 attempts.

-In addition to his MLB career, Perconte has authored four books - “The Success Trail: Learn to Win with a Marathon Runner’s Mindset” "Creating a Season to Remember: The New Youth Sports Coaching Leadership Handbook"The Making of a Hitter- A Proven and Practical Step-by-Step Baseball Guide" and "Raising an Athlete- How to Instill Confidence, Build Skills and Inspire a Love of Sport".
+In addition to his MLB career, Perconte has authored five books - “365 Peak Sports Mentality Quotes,” “The Success Trail: Learn to Win with a Marathon Runner’s Mindset” "Creating a Season to Remember: The New Youth Sports Coaching Leadership Handbook", The Making of a Hitter - A Proven and Practical Step-by-Step Baseball Guide", and "Raising an Athlete- How to Instill Confidence, Build Skills and Inspire a Love of Sport".
 Jack turned to writing to further help athletes and parents have enjoyable baseball and sports’ experiences.
-Jack’s website gives advice on baseball. coaching and parenting.
+Jack's website gives advice on baseball. coaching and parenting.
 He has been a featured writer for Baseball the Magazine for 10 years.

-Perconte has run 15 marathons and continues to teach youth baseball and softball.
+Perconte has run 19 marathons and continues to teach youth baseball and softball.
 A native of the Chicago area, as of 2019 Perconte lives in the nearby suburb of Lisle, Illinois.